ROB0CITRON/SortingProject/README.md

 ## Key Features

 * Visualization
-  - See how each sorting algorithm works with simple column visualization.
+  - Observe the functioning of each sorting algorithm through straightforward column visualizations.
 * Compare
-  - See how sorting algortims compare to each other.
+  - Compare different sorting algorithms side by side.
-* Charts - Make changes, See changes
+* Charts
-  - Instantly see how your sorting algorithms perform.
+  - Make adjustments and immediately see the impact on sorting algorithm performance.
 * Explanatory notes
+  - Access detailed notes explaining each algorithm and its behavior.

 ## How To Use